jamesnr1/support-management-system/FUNCTIONAL_AUDIT_OCT4.md

 ### 🔧 FIXED
 1. **ShiftForm initialization error** - React Hooks violation causing crash when adding shifts
+   - Moved state declarations to top of component
+   - Removed duplicate state declarations
+   - Fixed in commit: 3dd263c

+2. **CRITICAL: Data loss when saving shifts** - Would delete all participants except the one being edited
+   - ParticipantSchedule was only sending ONE participant's data back to backend
+   - Backend would replace entire roster with that one participant
+   - Fixed by merging updated participant data with existing full roster before POST
+   - Fixed in commit: 9867ee5

 ### ❌ OPEN ISSUES
 (To be populated as audit progresses)